junxit/us-congress-code/title-10/chapter-9/sec-222a.md

   - **(1)** is not funded in the budget of the President for the fiscal year as submitted to Congress pursuant to section 1105 of title 31;
   - **(2)** is necessary to fulfill a requirement associated with an operational or contingency plan of a combatant command or other validated requirement; and
   - **(3)** would have been recommended for funding through the budget referred to in paragraph (1) by the officer submitting the report required by subsection (a) in connection with the budget if—
-    - **(A)** additional resources been available for the budget to fund the program, activity, or mission requirement; or
+    - **(A)** additional resources been 11 So in original.
+Probably should be preceded by “had”. available for the budget to fund the program, activity, or mission requirement; or
     - **(B)** the program, activity, or mission requirement has emerged since the budget was formulated.

 ## Source credit

 (Added Pub.
 L. 114–328, div.
 A, title X, § 1064(a)(1), Dec.
 23, 2016, 130 Stat.
 2408.)

+## Notes

+1 So in original.
+Probably should be preceded by “had”.